Professor Carole Tucker

 I am a member of the Astronomy Instrumentation Group (AIG) and have worked on a large number of far infrared and submillimetre projects, both ground-based and space-borne.

 My particular expertise lies with the quasi-optical filter technology for which Cardiff is the sole-provider worldwide.
 I manage the Cardiff Filter Technology production facility, which consists of two cleanroom suites running with a technical team of six; we supply up to 500 devices per year to our international collaborators and commercial partners.
+I currently hold a Royal Society of Edinburgh Enterprise Fellowship related to the Cardiff Production Facility.

 I also love teaching physics and talking to students; I am currently the Careers Officer for the School.